tsilva/youtube-downloader/README.md

 ## Requirements

 - Python 3.9 or higher
-- FFmpeg (for video/audio merging)
+- FFmpeg (for video/audio merging and MP3 extraction)
 - aria2 (optional, for faster downloads)

 ## Installation